eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 HLASM Language Support is also part of [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all-round package that offers a modern experience for mainframe application developers, including extensions for language support, data editing, testing, and source code management.
 For an interactive overview of Code4z, see the [Code4z Developer Cockpit](https://mainframe.broadcom.com/code4z-developer-cockpit).

-## Integration with Zowe Explorer and Explorer for Endevor
+## Integration with Explorer for Endevor and Zowe Explorer

-We recommend that you use HLASM Language Support with [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe).
-Zowe Explorer enables you to open your High Level Assembler programs stored on mainframe data sets directly in VS Code.
-You can also integrate HLASM Language Support with [Explorer for Endevor](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.explorer-for-endevor) to retrieve your HLASM source code from Endevor locations and automatically retrieve dependencies.
+Integrate HLASM Language Support with [Explorer for Endevor](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.explorer-for-endevor) to retrieve your HLASM source code from Endevor locations and edit it in VS Code.
+HLASM Language Support automatically retrieve dependencies associated with Endevor elements written in HLASM.
+We also recommend that you use HLASM Language Support with [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) to open your High Level Assembler programs stored on mainframe data sets.

-HLASM Language Support, Zowe Explorer and Explorer for Endevor are all available as part of the [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack) package.
+HLASM Language Support, Explorer for Endevor and Zowe Explorer are all available as part of the [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack) package.

 <a href="https://www.openmainframeproject.org/all-projects/zowe/conformance"><img alt="This extension is Zowe v2 conformant" src="https://artwork.openmainframeproject.org/other/zowe-conformant/zowev2/explorer/color/zowe-conformant-zowev2-explorer-color.png" width=20% height=20% /></a>